 It is safe and recommended to receive the influenza vaccine during pregnancy.
 Immunisation not only provides protection for the mother against disease, but maternal antibodies are also transmitted to the baby, which will provide protection against disease for the first few months of life.
 Influenza immunisation is funded on the National Immunisation Program (NIP) for all pregnant women.

-2. Should my ≥ 65-year old immunosuppressed patient receive 2 TIV doses this year?
+1. Should my ≥ 65-year old immunosuppressed patient receive 2 doses of adjuvanted QIV this year?

-Only 1 dose of TIV immunisation is recommended per year.
+Only 1 dose of Fluad® Quad vaccine is recommended per year.

-3. Fluad® is the TIV formulation funded in 2019 for those ≥ 65-years, however Fluzone High-dose®, another TIV brand, is also available for private purchase.
+2. Fluad® Quad is the QIV formulation funded in 2020 for those ≥ 65-years, however other QIV formulations are available.
 Is one better/preferred over the other?

 Special risk patients